Astrum-Group24/Astrum/README.md

 - protocal: This tells you if the port is TCP or UDP.
 - osmatch: This will list out the possible Operating Systems the machine could be.
 - accuracy: This tells how accurate the osmatch is.
+- outputtxt: This is the location and name of the .txt report files.
-- output: This is the location and name of the report.txt files.
+- outputxml: This is the location and name of the .xml report files.

 ## Local Variables:
 - ipstat: The verified status of the IP.